Great Lakes region: Financial

 Toronto is an international centre for business and finance.
 Generally considered the financial capital of Canada, Toronto has a high concentration of banks and brokerage firms on Bay Street, in the Financial District.
 The Toronto Stock Exchange (TSX) is the world's seventh-largest stock exchange by market capitalization.
 The five largest financial institutions of Canada, collectively known as the Big Five, have their global operational headquarters in Toronto.

 Outside of Chicago and Toronto, many other cities are host to financial centers as well.
 Major bank headquarters are located in Ohio including Huntington Bancshares in Columbus, Fifth Third Bank in Cincinnati, M&T Bank in Buffalo, and KeyCorp in Cleveland.
-Insurance companies such as Anthem in Indianapolis, Nationwide Insurance in Columbus, American Family Insurance in Madison, Wisconsin, Berkshire Hathaway in Omaha, State Farm Insurance in Bloomington, Illinois, and Progressive Insurance and Medical Mutual of Ohio in Cleveland.
+Insurance companies such as Anthem in Indianapolis, Nationwide Insurance in Columbus, American Family Insurance in Madison, Wisconsin, State Farm Insurance in Bloomington, Illinois, and Progressive Insurance and Medical Mutual of Ohio in Cleveland.